sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 there are spaces in the path.
 Running Sage from a directory with spaces in its name will also fail.

 #.
-Go to http://www.sagemath.org/download-source.html , select a mirror,
+Go to http://www.sagemath.org/download-source.html, select a mirror,
-   and download the file sage-\*.tar.
+   and download the file ``sage-x.y.z.tar``.

    This tarfile contains the source code for Sage and the source for all programs on which Sage depends.
 Download it into a subdirectory